sonic-net/DASH/dash-pipeline/bmv2/README.md

 ### P4 annotations for SAI code generation

-Currently, some of the SAI generation behavior is either controlled by using the `@name` attribute with a non-formalized format, or simplying guessing in the `sai_api_gen.py`.
+Currently, some of the SAI generation behavior is either controlled by using the `@name` attribute with a non-formalized format, or simplifying guessing in the `sai_api_gen.py`.
 This is hard to maintain and extend and highly not recommended.

 To deprecate the complicated `@name` attribute, we are moving towards using structured annotations in P4.
 This annotation can apply on keys, action parameters and tables to document and provide necessary metadata for SAI API generation.